spatialos/database-sync-worker/README.md

 The Database Sync Worker is a SpatialOS server-worker designed to easily sync and persist cross-session game data (such as player inventories) between SpatialOS and an external database.

 > If you intend to use this worker with the SpatialOS GDK for Unreal, we recommend following [this tutorial] instead of the below Setup guide.
-It takes you through integrating this worked in the [Example Project] and using it to store the “All Time Kills” and “Deaths” of the players in a Postgres database running on your local machine.
+It takes you through integrating this worker in the [Example Project] and using it to store the “All Time Kills” and “Deaths” of the players in a Postgres database running on your local machine.

 ## Premise